NAV suggestion for a server configuration

 V should absolutely be virtualized.

-R can/may/should not be virtualized.
+R cannot be virtualized.

 1 (V) Server MS SQL